dacbd/vercel-log-drain/README.md

 # vercel-log-drain

-A simple log-drain you can deploy to export log messages from Vercel to AWS Cloudwatch.
+A simple log-drain you can deploy to export log messages from Vercel to one or more sources!

-Feel free to fork and modify to change behavior, trigger other events, or adapt for something other than Cloudwatch

-## AWS
+## Drivers

-### Cloudwatch
+### AWS Cloudwatch

+To use the CloudWatch driver, you'll need to either:

+- add a environment variable for `VERCEL_LOG_DRAIN_CLOUDWATCH_ENABLED=true`
+- add the `--cloudwatch-enabled` cli flag

 The log drain will create new log groups and log streams if they are not present.
 Log groups follow this scheme: `/vercel/{project_name}/{vercel_source}`, `project_name` is self-explaining, and `vercel_source` is one of the following `build`, `edge`, `external`, `lambda`, and `static`
 The log stream is the vercel deployment ID.

-### Permissions
+#### Permissions

 AWS permissions used: